RazGoelman/anti_tamper_stm32i486rg_applications/README.md

 **Project Goal:**

   • Application of monitoring anti-tamper reflective sensor

+ Application of monitoring anti-tamper reflective sensor on kazuar board

+This document shell covers the high-level software design of the AT application.

+Anti-tamper application design supported the following:

+Reflective sensor events detection and logging (light beam reflected from the cover)

+Switching events (SW1/SW2) detection

+Board voltage detection - led switch on / off

+This application support writing to UART

 **Interface for Project:**